seyong2/seyong2/_posts/2022-07-10-simple-linear-regression.md

 SSR(y, [y.mean()]*len(y))
 ```

-The SSR for the horizontal line is 1488078.9714285715.
-By rotating the line, we can obtain a line (intercept and slope) whose sum of squared residuals is the smallest.
-However, if we rotate too much, the fit gets worse again so we need to find the sweet spot in-between.
-At the sweet spot, the function SSR will have no slope.
+The resulting SSR for the horizontal line is 1488078.9714285715.
+Then, by rotating the line, we can obtain a line (intercept and slope) whose SSR is the smallest.
+However, if we rotate too much, the fit gets worse again so we need to find the sweet spot in-between at which the function SSR has no slope.
+The figure below shows the line that fits best the data.
+The optimal line has an intercept of -941.559004487088, meaning that a fish whose height is zero weighs approximately -942g.
+This does not make sense in practice so we have to be aware of extrapolation.
+The slope is equal to 102.70472642, that is, a unit increase in the height leads to an increase of 103g in the weight.

 ```
 reg = LinearRegression()